 '''

+overlap(b,a) AND east(b,a) AND overlap(c,b) AND southeast(c,b) AND

-appear(a) AND appear(b) AND appear(c) AND finishes (S_1, before(T_a, T_b))
+disjoint(c,a) AND behind(b,c) AND southeast(c,a) AND samelevel

+(a,b).

 '''

-7. Video Query Language
+7. Video query language

 In this section, the textual query language of BilVideo, which is similar to SQL in structure, is presented.
-The language can currently be used for spatio-temporal queries that contain any combination of spatial (directional, topological, and 3D-relation), temporal (before, during, meets, etc.), object-appearance, external-predicate, trajectory-projection, and similarity-based object-trajectory conditions.
+The language can currently be used for spatio-temporal queries that contain any combination of spatial (directional, topological, and 3D-relation), temporal (before, during, meets, etc.), object-appearance, external-predicate, trajectory- projection, and similarity-based object-trajectory conditions.
 As a work in progress, the language is being extended so that it could support semantic, color, shape, and texture queries as well in a unified and integrated manner.
 A semantic grammar for the language has already been defined [3], and it will be embedded to the current grammar (spatio-temporal) of the language.
 BilVideo textual query language has four basic statements for retrieving information on spatio-temporal query conditions:

-select video from all [where condition]; select video from videolist where condition; select segment from range where condition;
+select video from all [where condition]; select video from videolist where condition;

-select variable from range where condition;
+select segment from range where condition; select variable from range where condition;